Courtney Keister Clark, Ed.D.

 atTAcK addiction was formed by my daughter and son-in-law shortly after the death of my grandson, following an accidental drug overdose.
 The parents and family members of those affected by this disease, dedicating their lives to this cause inspire me with their conviction and determination to do something about this terrible epidemic every day.
 I hope we continue to educate the community, raising awareness about this disease, work with our legislators to improve Delaware treatment facilities, and mobilize support for those in recovery.

 We have been blessed by wonderful, generous people supporting our cause.

-Experiencing the devastating impact of addiction first-hand, and now grateful for long-term recovery, I wanted to give back and help others.
-This energetic organization focused on affecting positive change, with a strong emphasis on “not talking about it, but doing it” drew me in engaged me.
+After experiencing the devastating impact of addiction within our family, and now grateful for long-term recovery, I wanted to help others fight this battle.
+The perfect place to do this was atTAcK addiction, an energetic organization focused on affecting positive change.
 I am hopeful that by continuing the type of work we have been doing, we will continue to reduce the stigma of addiction, such that more people come on board and help support our agenda.
-I have seen that happen already; if the stigma can lessen and hopefully disappear one day soon, we can win this battle.

 Bob is also on the Board of Directors at Brandywine Counseling & Community Services, a leading community provider of addiction and behavioral health services.